Why Are Potholes Dangerous?

 After an accident, you might feel stuck paying for repairs or medical bills yourself.
 While you could file an injury claim under your comprehensive auto insurance policy, insurers often deny claims by calling potholes “acts of God.”

-However, potholes are not acts of God—they result from negligent road maintenance.
 So, who is liable?
 The answer is the city, county, or state government responsible for maintaining the road.
 These agencies are tasked with ensuring road safety, including repairing hazardous potholes.

 Despite their responsibility, government agencies often claim immunity from lawsuits under sovereign immunity laws.
 However, if you can prove negligence, you may still hold them accountable.